ikem-krueger/highlight-pointer/README.md

 ### Prerequisites

 To build `highlight-pointer` you need the X11, Xext, Xfixes, and Xi libraries.
-On Debian/Ubuntu, just install these using
+On Debian/Ubuntu, just install these using:

 ```
 sudo apt-get install libx11-dev libxext-dev libxfixes-dev libxi-dev